A deeper look at The Boob Book Project

 Many standards and beliefs about beauty dictate our relationship with ourselves and the role we play in the world.
 Where did these standards and beliefs come from?
 When did they start?
 Why did they start?
 What is the impact? and why should we care?
 We explore why by digging up the dirt that has been hidden for decades.
 It may shock many to realize just how much of a role breasts play in our world.
 As we collectively pull away from the illusions that have been constructed for generations we are able to heal from a place of understanding.
 Let's discover what's behind the curtain?

 This project will showcase all races, genders, abilities, sizes, and ages and will not go to print until a full variety of diverse breasts and stories have been captured.
 Through diverse visual and verbal representations, one person has the potential to heal millions.
 Each image represents someone else with a similar look or similar story rarely seen or glamorized in the media.
 Imagine what a book full of diverse images could do.
 The power and energy around empowered and liberated individuals is inspiring and magnetic.
 The release of fear and invitation to freedom and non-conformity will change lives.

 Recognize, respect and appreciate the spectrum of diverse breasts that exist.

 The real, raw story that inspired this project.

 A choice of love over fear

 My story started with a decision.
 Love or Fear.
 At the age of 30, I began to realize all decisions funnel into one or the other, think of this as the red vs blue pill.
-Love, being all that exists and fear, being an illusion.
+Love or fear.

 For years I entertained a toxic relationship with my breasts.
 Like many young girls, I was flat-chested and prayed for boobs.
 I hit a stage in my life as a young girl where I began to compare myself to the women on tv, the girls in the music videos and even barbie.